Skip to content

 3. Keep risk limits configured in Cortiq, not only in the agent prompt.

-4. Use execute_data_package before asking the agent to make a trade decision.
+4. Gather data with execute_data_package before asking for a trade decision.

 5. Confirm the session is Running before using execution tools.

-6. Use clear prompts that explicitly say whether trading is allowed or not.
+6. Write prompts that state explicitly whether trading is allowed.

 • The MCP server is a local integration layer, not a public cloud API.

-• External MCP sessions skip Cortiq’s internal autonomous workflow engine.
+• External MCP sessions skip the internal autonomous workflow engine.

-• The external agent must manage its own analysis cadence and decision logic.
+• The external agent owns its own analysis cadence and decision logic.

-• Live trading still depends on the Cortiq application environment and MT5 connectivity being healthy.
+• Live trading depends on the Cortiq app and MT5 connectivity being healthy.

 • A session without a valid data package cannot gather market data until one is assigned.